An Update from Beacon Hall

 We also received a paraplegic student, Nueng, who is studying Information Technology at Rajaphat University which is 5km away.
 Nueng is Hmong and he was accidentally shot in his spine by his older brother when he was 15 years old.
 His older brother accidentally shot him when cleaning his shotgun after a hunting trip.
 Without help or finance, Nueng was left bedridden with bad bedsores and there was a stage when he was so depressed that he wished he had died.
 One day, some missionaries visited the village and rescued him.
 After hospitalisation and rehabilitation, his whole life changed.
 He was won to Christ by the love and care of the missionaries.
 Life took on a new meaning and he was determined to make something of it.
 The examples of the other Christians in the handicap home also encouraged him to finish his high school and to live a meaningful life for Christ.

-When Annabel, a Thai missionary whose parents started Kathy's Home in Pua, first approached us to consider taking in Nueng, we were reluctant to offer him a room as Beacon Hall is not wheelchair friendly.
+When Annabel, a Thai missionary whose parents were missionaries who had laboured in the Hmong mission field for over four decades, first approached us to consider taking in Nueng, we were reluctant to offer him a room as Beacon Hall is not wheelchair friendly.
 We couldn't dismiss the request though and so we prayed and left it alone.
 Several weeks later, Annabel came back and we felt that we couldn't ignore Nueng as they have failed to find a suitable and affordable place near the university within his means.
 We realised he needed our help more than anyone.

 Nueng (left) with Annabel, our Thai missionary friend whose parents are Don and Kathy Rulison - missionaries who had laboured in the Hmong mission field for over four decades.
 Kathy's Home was named after Kathy Rulison after the home going of Kathy.